Sexual and Reproductive Health

 We offer two types of emergency contraception appointments:

 - A 30 minute appointment with a provider that includes contraceptive counseling in addition to providing medication

-- A 20 minute appointment with a registered nurse to only provide medication
+- A 20 minute appointment with a RN to only provide medication

 Testing for Sexually Transmitted Infections